benjamincrozat/content/articles/bun-package-manager.md

 There's currently an [experimental version](https://bun.sh/docs/installation#windows) for it, but it's not recommended to use it in production.

 ## Make some room to replace NPM, Yarn, or pnpm with Bun

-Laravel doesn't require a specific package manager.
+You don't need a specific package manager.
+You can use whichever one you want.
 Which is great news for Bun!

 If you were using NPM or pnpm, remove their lock files because you won't need them anymore since Bun uses its own lock file called *bun.lockb* by default.